iand/gocookbook/recipes/infiniteloops.md

 Use an empty select block.

-    select{}
+    select {}

 ## Discussion

+Empty infinte loops are often used to provide blocking behaviour for part or all of an application.
 You may be tempted to use an infinite for loop such as:

     for {}

 but this is inefficient since it wastes cpu time and cannot be pre-empted by the garbage collector.
-The select statement blocks efficiently.
+A select with zero cases is optimised by the compiler into a simple blocking statement.

 ## See Also